 It’s tempting to say the opponent is ‘themselves’, but that’s never quite good enough to make a good story.

-The pigs’ weakness is definitely exploited along this mythical journey as they encounter characters all too eager to take their money.
-But of course it’s true that these pigs really only have themselves to blame — the grovelling waiter and the car salesman and so on, they are the personifications (animal-i-fications?) of the pigs’ own weaknesses.
+The pigs’ shortcoming is definitely exploited along this mythical journey as they encounter characters all too eager to take their money.
+But of course it’s true that these pigs really only have themselves to blame — the grovelling waiter and the car salesman and so on, they are the personifications (animal-i-fications?) of the pigs’ own shortcomings.

 The inciting incident is finding the treasure.
 After this, they plan to go spend it on luxurious things to improve their lives.

-The battle scene culminates in the food processor which throws food all over the kitchen.
+The big struggle scene culminates in the food processor which throws food all over the kitchen.

 These luxurious new things are making them unhappy.